40 Great Gift Ideas For People Over 40

 Surefire ways to surprise your friend who already has everything.

 As you come into your 40s, gift giving becomes an art—a quick gift certificate or a duty-free purchase from your trip abroad won’t cut it.
-You need shrewdness, quirkiness, and great taste to pick out out the perfect present for your peers.
+You need shrewdness, quirkiness, and great taste to pick out the perfect present for your peers.
 Whether you’re shopping for the practical pal or the hard-to-please diva, we’ve compiled everything, from grown-up games and grown-up drinks to wearable offerings (not just clothing!) and intelligent, unforgettable experiences.
-Brush up on these gift ideas and you’ll be a present-presenting maestro in no time.
+Brush up on these gift ideas for people over 40 and you’ll be a present-presenting maestro in no time.
 For more on living your best life in your 40s, don’t miss 40 Ways to Stay Sharp After 40.

 A Cooler Dart Board

 Games are good fun.
 Having a chic adult set of darts and a dart board is not only a decorative statement, but a great gift.
 This option, from Fredericks and Mae, is a flashy retro throwback to everyone’s favorite bar game.